mixedconnections/pst/README.md

 ![this link](images/pstexample.png)

-pst is a replica of [pstree](https://en.wikipedia.org/wiki/Pstree), written in Python.
+pst is a reproduction of [pstree](https://en.wikipedia.org/wiki/Pstree), written in Python.

 ----